FelixStumvoll/AnimatedFigures/README.md

 adapt it to an even more outdated UI framework like AWT.

-In this implementation `Circle` and `Rectangle` are drawn with their respective `awt.Graphics` methods `drawOval` and `drawRect` and `ThingA` and `ThingB` are drawn by passing the drawing visitor to the `accept` method of each child shape.
+In this implementation `Circle` and `Rectangle` are drawn with their respective `awt.Graphics` methods `drawOval` and `drawRect` and `FigureA` and `FigureB` are drawn by passing the drawing visitor to the `accept` method of each child shape.

-This is done for most visitors where there is no special implementation for `ThingA` and `ThingB`.
+This is done for most visitors where there is no special implementation for `FigureA` and `FigureB`.

 #### Fill Toggle Visitor